 SimpliSafe’s app was as simple as you’d expect, if you’ve read the first six letters of the camera’s name.
 All we had to do was plug in, power on, create an account in our app, and follow the steps to set up the camera.

 From there, we did some more digging into the different functions on the app.
 First step?
 Checking out a helpful guide under the Troubleshooting tab that showed us what each of the colors on the camera’s light mean.
-Honestly, we’re not used to seeing so many different color indicators on a camera before, so have a look at the screenshot below to familiarize yourself.
+Honestly, we’re not used to seeing so many different color indicators on a camera before, so take a look at the screenshot below to familiarize yourself.

 Learning what all those lights meant helped us understand what was happening when we watched our SimpliCam in action.
 We knew, for instance, that when the light blinked blue, we were probably about to get an alert on our phones in 3, 2, 1…

 Under Picture Quality, we noticed our camera was set at 720p, which is a lower resolution than the majority of security cameras we’ve reviewed.
 Most cameras these days offer 1080p resolution, which is pretty much the gold standard in the industry.
 Frankly, we’ve grown accustomed to it, and we were surprised to see that SimpliCam didn’t offer it.
-That said, 720p is still decent, so this wasn’t a deal-breaker for us.
+That said, 720p is still decent, so this wasn’t a deal breaker for us.

-To be perfectly honest, we did not notice a difference between the 720p and 480p settings.
+To be perfectly honest, we didn’t notice a difference between the 720p and 480p settings.
 In fact, when we were writing this review, we were going to embed side-by-side comparisons of the same view, one in 720p and one in 480p.
 But when we put the whole thing together, we realized they were just too similar.
 To the cutting room floor, they went!

 So that’s one silver lining we observed – video resolution3 does not necessarily affect the quality of the images.
 At least not to a point where we worried about missing any important activity.

-Keep in mind, though, that there’s a significant advantage to using cameras with lower resolution – especially if your home Internet isn’t always solid.
+Keep in mind, though, that there’s a significant advantage to using cameras with lower resolution – especially if your home internet isn’t always solid.
 Lower-resolution images use less bandwidth, which means less of a strain on your Wi-Fi connection.
 For folks like us, on a standard home Wi-Fi network that isn’t always stellar, this is a nice perk!

 So, while our SimpliCam’s max-720p output is a considerable step down from several other cameras we’ve tested with higher resolution (1080p is the most common), the only big difference we observed was how much we could zoom in on specific images.
 That, in our view, can only be accomplished in 1080p or higher.
 Otherwise, we’d just be looking at a blurry, indecipherable object.